null-machine/limbus-company-roll-analyzer/index.md

 ## Introduction

 This is an encounter-agnostic tier list that attempts to rank sinners by general relevance.
 The rankings may be used for rerolling, as a banner guide, or simply providing a second opinion.
-Please note that the writeups are geared towards experienced players, but beginners can still use the rankings as a way to kickstart their intuition on what sinners may be considered good.
+Please note that the writeups are geared towards experienced players, but beginners can still use the rankings as a way to kickstart their intuition on what sinners may be considered good in difficult content.

 The rationale behind a sinner's rank will never be based solely on their performance in existing content to emphasize future viability.
 First and foremost, the numbers on their rolls will be analyzed in detail to approximate their ability to clash and deal damage, since this ability is universal and critical.
 Then, notable parts about their kit that compensate or undermine their numbers will be taken into account.
 Example strategies and experiences will be provided if appropriate.